-Hypernatremia occurs when the serum sodium concentration is higher than
+Doctors diagnose hypernatremia when the concentration of sodium in blood serum is higher than

-Sodium is an electrolyte that plays an essential role in regulating the levels of water and other substances in the body.
+Sodium is an electrolyte that plays an essential role in regulating levels of water and other substances in the body.
 The kidneys and adrenal glands are responsible for regulating sodium levels.

 - kidney disease